enkidevs/curriculum/spreadsheets/introduction/tips-and-tricks-part-2/always-check-function-range.md

 The `B8` and `B9` cells are separated with a comma because they were not included in the range and were single separate selections using `ctrl`.

-**Note:** The colors used to display the ranges and individually selected cells may vary, but the process to select/deselect the cells is the same for everyone.
+> 💡 The colors used to display the ranges and individually selected cells may vary, but the process to select/deselect the cells is the same for everyone.